PeduliTernak/CloudComputing-Node-API/README.md

    - **Firestore**: Cloud Datastore User
    - **Cloud Storage**: Cloud Storage Object User
-   - **Cloud Run**: Cloud Run Invoker (service identity applied to the Python-Flask Microservice in step 1)
+   - **Cloud Run**: Cloud Run Invoker (role applied to the Python-Flask Microservice as a service identity)

-   _Note: Cloud Run Invoker service account is optional in case you do not want to make the Python-Flask Microservice private_
+   _Note: Cloud Run Invoker service account is optional, in case you do not want to make the Python-Flask Microservice private_

 1. Add this values to Environment Variables or file `.env`